-Councils usually impose detailed conditions relating to the undertaking of a development, therefore separate development agreements are only usually required for large projects that require large amounts of new infrastructure.
-The form of these agreements vary between the different councils and utility suppliers, and can include infrastructure cost-sharing and transfer of development rights.
+Councils usually impose detailed conditions relating to the undertaking of a development; therefore, separate development agreements are only usually required for large projects that require large amounts of new infrastructure.
+The form of these agreements varies between the different councils and utility suppliers, and can include infrastructure cost-sharing and the transfer of development rights.

 Common entities include the following:

 New Zealand companies can choose whether or not to adopt a constitution (which, if adopted, is required to be made publicly available).
 The constitution and shareholder agreement (if applicable) typically set out the mechanics relating to the issue and transfer of shares, the relationship between shareholders and the company, the management of the company by the directors, etc. If no constitution is adopted, the default provisions of the Companies Act will apply.